 La Poulet de Bresse AOP rôti à la broche, purée de pomme agata, mascarpone

 I chose the rotisserie version.
 The chicken itself was pretty lean, so I didn't feel guilty at all for eating the skin, which I will usually toss to the side.
 It definitely lacked the plumpness you get with good ol' American Foster Farms chickens infused with all its hormones.
 It was pretty clean tasting.
-Other than that, it was still just chicken.
+Other than that, it was still

 The potatoes were whipped to a perfect smoothness.
 However, there was something odd about it that made it taste sweet.
 Maybe it actually was sweetened, but I think there was some spice like nutmeg that accentuated some subtle sweetness.